ricardomatias/markroom/lib/views/gulp.md

 #### gulp.task(name[, deps], fn)

-Define a task using [Orchestrator](https://github.com/robrich/orchestrator).
+Define a task using https://github.com/robrich/orchestrator.

         gulp.task('somename', function() {
           // Do stuff
         });

-more on this in [Gulp’s API](https://github.com/gulpjs/gulp/blob/master/docs/API.md#name)
+more on this in https://github.com/gulpjs/gulp/blob/master/docs/API.md#name

 ---